This Website

 Here's another one with slightly different grips, but still the blued version—for comparison's sake.

-Thanks to Jim Manning, one of our advertisers.
+Thanks to Jim Manning.

 Kilgore Big Horn - 1st Model